 - Take as many photos as possible.
 Use a video feature if your phone has enough space for lengthy video clips.

 - Call the police.
-When injuries are reported, they’ll typically dispatch an ambulance and fire truck.
+If you report injuries, they should dispatch an ambulance and fire truck.

 - While waiting for law enforcement, get as much information as possible from the other driver and any witnesses.
-If a commercial truck or semi are involved, get the Department of Transportation number from the back of the trailer or side door, as well as the trailer number and the company name.
+If the crash involves a commercial vehicle, check its trailer or side door.
+You’re looking for the Department of Transportation number, the trailer number, and the company name.

-- If an ambulance arrives before law enforcement, seek immediate treatment, and answer health and condition questions that the emergency medical technicians ask.
+- If an ambulance arrives before law enforcement, seek immediate treatment.
+Answer health and condition questions that the emergency medical technicians ask.

 - If law enforcement arrives first, stay by your vehicle and answer all questions completely and truthfully.
 Do not volunteer extra information, but stick to the basics.

 - Phone your insurer to report the accident.
-Let the representative know a police report has been filed.
+Let the representative know that the police filed a report.
 Avoid going into great detail but offer facts and vehicle information (and nothing more unless required by law).

-- Go to the hospital to be examined by a medical professional.
+- Go to the hospital so a medical professional can examine you.

 - Call CHASENBOSCOLO.
 From there, they’ll guide you through the next steps.

 - Continue receiving medical care to help speed up your recovery.
-Provided the medical care relates to your accident, we may be able to recover the amount you spend or are billed.
+Provided the medical care relates to your accident, we may be able to recover the cost of your bills.

 Some of the steps listed above may be out of order depending on your condition when the medics arrive.
-If you’re hurt, you may not be able to give a statement right away.
+If you’re hurt, you may be unable to give a statement immediately.

 The more evidence our firm collects, the greater your chance of settling.
 As those chances increase, so will your settlement offer.
-Therefore, compensation is calculated based on the facts surrounding your case, along with:
+Therefore, we calculate compensation based on the facts surrounding your case, along with the following:

-- The amount of work you’ve missed and are expected to miss
+- The amount of work you’ve missed and are likely to miss

 - The combined total of all medical expenses related to your accident